APYX LAWSUIT ALERT: Levi & Korsinsky Notifies Apyx Medical Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-New York, New York--(Newsfile Corp. - June 27, 2022) - Levi & Korsinsky, LLP notifies investors in Apyx Medical Corporation APYX ("Apyx" or the "Company") of a class action securities lawsuit.
+New York, New York--(Newsfile Corp. - July 28, 2022) - Levi & Korsinsky, LLP notifies investors in Apyx Medical Corporation ("Apyx" or the "Company") APYX of a class action securities lawsuit.

 The lawsuit on behalf of Apyx investors has been commenced in the the United States District Court for the Middle District of Florida.
 Affected investors purchased or otherwise acquired certain Apyx Medical Corporation securities between May 12, 2021 and March 11, 2022.
 Follow the link below to get more information and be contacted by a member of our team: